Why Choose Solar Panels?

 Many homeowners face anxiety when it comes to their electricity bills because, in most scenarios, there is nothing you can do to control your utility electricity rate.
-While the cost of solar has decreased by more than 70 percent in the past decade, the cost of electricity has risen by about five percent – and that trend in rising electric cost is expected to continue.
+While the cost of solar has decreased by more than 70% in the past decade, the cost of electricity has risen by about 5% – and that trend in rising electric cost is expected to continue.
 Going solar puts you in the driver’s seat when it comes to energy generation.
-Utilities are quickly adapting to the rising adoption of renewable energy and the U.S. government is quickly increasing its goals for greenhouse gas emissions reduction, which means there’s really never been a better time to be energy autonomous.
+Utilities are quickly adapting to the rising adoption of renewable energy and the U.S. government is quickly increasing its goals for greenhouse gas emissions reduction, which means there’s never been a better time to be energy autonomous.

 Is Solar Is a Reliable Source of Energy?

 Solar power provides energy reliability.
 The rising and setting of the sun is extremely consistent.
-All across the world, we know exactly when it will rise and set every day of the year.
-While clouds may be a bit less predictable, we do also have fairly good seasonal and daily projections for the amount of sunlight that will be received in different locations.
+Around the world, we know exactly when it will rise and set every day of the year.
+While clouds may be less predictable, we do also have fairly good seasonal and daily projections for the amount of sunlight that will be received in different locations.
 All in all, this makes solar power an extremely reliable source of energy.